zeux/meshoptimizer/README.md

 - `meshopt_SimplifyErrorAbsolute` changes the error metric from relative to absolute both for the input error limit as well as for the resulting error.
 This can be used instead of `meshopt_simplifyScale`.
 - `meshopt_SimplifySparse` improves simplification performance assuming input indices are a sparse subset of the mesh.
 This can be useful when simplifying small mesh subsets independently, and is intended to be used for meshlet simplification.
 For consistency, it is recommended to use absolute errors when sparse simplification is desired, as this flag changes the meaning of the relative errors.
 - `meshopt_SimplifyPrune` allows the simplifier to remove isolated components regardless of the topological restrictions inside the component.
 This is generally recommended for full-mesh simplification as it can improve quality and reduce triangle count; note that with this option, triangles connected to locked vertices may be removed as part of their component.
 - `meshopt_SimplifyRegularize` produces more regular triangle sizes and shapes during simplification, at some cost to geometric quality.
-This can improve geometric quality under deformation such as skinning.
+This can improve geometric quality under deformation such as skinning. `meshopt_SimplifyRegularizeLight` can be used instead of this flag to use a smaller regularization factor, reducing the impact on geometric quality.
 - `meshopt_SimplifyPermissive` allows collapses across attribute discontinuities, except for vertices that are tagged with `meshopt_SimplifyVertex_Protect` via `vertex_lock`.

 When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a value for each vertex in the mesh, with `meshopt_SimplifyVertex_Lock` set for vertices that should not be collapsed.
 This can be useful to preserve certain vertices, such as the boundary of the mesh, with more control than `meshopt_SimplifyLockBorder` option provides.
 When using `meshopt_simplifyWithUpdate`, locking vertices (whether via `vertex_lock` or `meshopt_SimplifyLockBorder`) will also prevent the simplifier from updating their positions and attributes; this can be useful together with `meshopt_SimplifySparse` for meshlet simplification, as meshlets at one level of hierarchy can be simplified together without excessive data copying.